prynskaf/car-rentals/README.md

 # Car Rental App

 Welcome to the Car Rental App!
-This application is built with [Next.js](https://nextjs.org/) for the frontend, [Tailwind CSS](https://tailwindcss.com/) for styling, [Clerk](https://clerk.dev/) for authentication, and [Hygraph](https://hygraph.io/) for database storage.
+This application is built with [Next.js](https://nextjs.org/) for the frontend, [Tailwind CSS](https://tailwindcss.com/) for styling, [Clerk](https://clerk.dev/) for authentication, [Hygraph](https://hygraph.io/) for database storage, and [TypeScript](https://www.typescriptlang.org/) for enhanced type safety.

 ## Features